• Skip to primary navigation

 13. Coochiemudlo Island

-Maybe a little less well-known than other islands, Coochiemudlo is nevertheless another great island to pop over to for the day.
-‘Coochie’, as locals call it, is a really small island located just off the coast from Victoria Point.
+Maybe a little less well known than other islands, Coochiemudlo is nevertheless another great island to pop over to for the day.
+Coochie, as locals call it, is a really small island located just off the coast from Victoria Point.
 While there are roads on the island, you shouldn’t need a vehicle to get around.
-The main things to do are; chill out in one of the local cafes, or make the most of the sand beaches.
-Restless types will find kayaks, pedal boats, and stand-up paddle boards for rent, while others will be content with swimming, sunbathing, and a picnic or barbecue.
+The main things to do are to chill out in one of the local cafés or make the most of the sand beaches.
+Restless types will find kayaks, pedal boats, and stand-up paddleboards for rent, while others will be content with swimming, sunbathing, and a picnic or a barbecue.
 If a simple day of fun in the sun is all you’re after, Coochiemudlo Island is a great pick.

-Getting there: There are various combinations of buses that will get you from Brisbane to Victoria Point, most of which take around 2 hours.
-From there it’s a 10 minute ferry ride over to Coochiemudlo Island.
+Getting there: There are various combinations of buses that will get you from Brisbane to Victoria Point, most of which take around two hours.
+From there, it’s a 10-minute ferry ride to the island.

 Vineyards in Westerns Australia